thev1ndu/vms/DOCKER.md

-# Docker Setup for Agent VMS
+# Docker Setup for Agent

 This project includes Docker configuration for easy deployment and development.